HDV: Use in broadcast television

 HDV is accepted for broadcast TV use with varying restrictions.

 Discovery Channel chose HDV handhelds for shooting Deadliest Catch despite their reduced light sensitivity and a large depth of focus, because smaller cameras were better for crew safety and they destroy several dozen cameras per series.
 HDV camcorders were also used for shooting MythBusters.

 In 2006 KRON San Francisco purchased 52 Sony HVR-Z1U HDV camcorders.
 According to chief engineer Craig Porter, the cameras proved reliable.
-The station formed a group of "video journalists" or "one-man bands", who would use a Z1 camcorder, Panasonic ToughBook laptop and Canopus Edius editing software to report, shoot and edit their own stories.
-After the station has moved to smaller cameras, it became possible for the journalists to travel in compact cars, which are 10 to 15 times cheaper than traditional large ENG vans.
+The station formed a group of "video journalists" or "one-man bands", who would use a Z1 camcorder, Toughbook laptop and Edius editing software to report, shoot and edit their own stories.
+After the station was moved to smaller cameras, it became possible for the journalists to travel in compact cars, which were 10 to 15 times cheaper than traditional large ENG vans.

 In February 2009 ITV News bought 68 Sony HVR-Z5E handheld camcorders for its multi-skilling journalists.
 The camcorders, which come with non-removable 20x lens and outfitted with CompactFlash recorders became popular among journalists who are not trained camera operators.

 In the TV series JAG made for CBS, handheld HDV camcorders were used for scenes where larger HD cameras would have been impractical.

 The BBC does not consider HDV to meet HD broadcast standards, therefore acceptability of HDV footage for HD programming is limited to 25% of the program's total duration.

-The Discovery HD Theater accepts content sourced from 1080-line HDV camcorders, but limits it to 15% of a whole program.
-Producers wishing to use HDV are required to submit an approved postproduction path outlining their handling of the footage in the editing process.
-The Discovery Channel HD simulcast has fewer or no guidelines and accepts a mix of XDCAM HD, HDV and AVCHD for the length of a program.
+The Discovery HD Theater accepted content sourced from 1080-line HDV camcorders, but limited it to 15% of a whole program.
+Producers wishing to use HDV were required to submit an approved postproduction path outlining their handling of the footage in the editing process.
+The Discovery Channel HD simulcast had fewer or no guidelines and accepted a mix of XDCAM HD, HDV and AVCHD for the length of a program.
 For example, Discovery Channel aired 911: The Bronx, a six-episode reality series set in a hospital and shot with HDV cameras.
 Several episodes of Survivorman were shot with the Sony HVR-Z1U and HDR-HC3 camcorders.